Mao Jingdian: Career

 She has won numerous titles at the Asia and Oceania Championships (in 2009 and 2011), Asian Para Games (in 2010, 2014 and 2018) and the Asian Championships (in 2017 and 2019).

+Personal life

 Mao was a table tennis prodigy before her disability.
 She represented her home province Jiangsu in national competitions in 2005, when she was 10 years old.
 However, later that year, an injury and a misdiagnosis caused a dislocated hip, which forced her retirement.
 She began playing seriously again after meeting para table tennis coach Yuan Feng in 2009.